MartinBraquet/youtube-adblock/README.md

 This extension is not affiliated with YouTube or Google in any way.

-This repo is a modified version of its parent (which is limited to Chrome only).

 This repo has not been tested on any other browser than Mozilla Firefox.

-I do not make any claims regarding it being better than the parent repo, which could be extended to Firefox as well.
-The reason for not upgrading the parent repo is that there are too many modifications pertaining to personal design and back-end preferences.